okwareddevnest/gitok/scripts/README.md

 ## 🔄 Automated Workflows

 ### CI/CD Integration
-The scripts are automatically used by GitHub Actions:
+The scripts are used by GitHub Actions for CI/CD:

 1. **On manual release trigger** → Bumps version → Generates changelog → Creates release
 2. **On `[release]` commit** → Auto-triggers release workflow